carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 - Learn about the structure of a Rmarkdown file.
 - Understand the workflow of an R Markdown file.
 keypoints:
-- RStudio has 4 panes to organize your code and environment.
+- RStudio has four panes to organize your code and environment.
-- Install packages in RStudio using the `install.packages()` function.
+- Manage packages in RStudio using specific functions.
 - R Markdown documents combine text and code.
 ---